 “We spent every day together and fell back in love very quickly,” Molly says.
 “It’s funny.
 We didn’t even talk about whether we’d date long-distance.
 We just knew we were going to make it work.”

 And they did.
 Molly flew out to California three or four times per year and he flew home once or twice per year.
 They talked, texted and Skyped daily.

 On November 5, 2013, after a year and a half of dating, Molly got gussied up and accompanied Kevin to the Marine Corps Ball.
 Throughout the entire shindig, Kevin concealed an engagement ring beneath his hat.
+The engagement ring designed by a Sydney diamond engagement rings designer was stunning.
 He invited her to go outside in front of the hotel’s giant fountain where he got down on one knee and privately popped the question.
 When they went back inside, the DJ announced their engagement to a roaring crowd.

 “It was the coolest thing to have a room full of Marines screaming in celebration,” Molly says.

 Marrying meant officially blending their families (Molly had two children from her previous marriage and Kevin had four from his).
 Thankfully, the transition was rather seamless.

 The pair married on July 3, 2015 — exactly 24 years to the date that eighth-grade Kevin penned a letter to Molly while on vacation at his family’s cabin in Connecticut.
 That letter is framed and sits on the couple’s living room mantle.